Home - Eggs - Jammy Shakshuka Eggs with Harissa

 This post may contain affiliate links.
 Please read my disclosure policy.

-If you’re not into eating sweet things for breakfast — or not a breakfast person, period — this dish is made for you.
-But who says it’s just for breakfast?!
+If you’re not into eating sweet things for breakfast — or not a breakfast person, period — this dish is just for you.
+I added cannellini beans for an extra hit of protein and to up the satisfaction factor.
+It’s not a traditional ingredient, but they really work, taste-wise, with the other ingredients.

 I created this recipe with a simple blend of pantry spices you probably already have on hand.
 I’m not shy about cooking with spices, and neither should you be — the sauce can take a good amount of seasoning.